amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

 >
 > <p style="text-align:right">  — Bakker et al., 2012</p>

 Two main distinguishing factors in the simulation are sample size, *N*, and whether the pre-defined set of QRPs are applied on the study or not.
-When it comes to sample sizes, Bakker defines two size class, small and large.
+When it comes to sample sizes, Bakker defines two size classes, small and large.
 Number of observations in small studies can be a value from {5, 10, 20}, and number of observation in large studies can be either of {25, 50, 100}.
 Basically, large studies are 5 times larger than small studies.
 Another difference between *small*, and *large* studies is the repetitive nature of conducting *small* studies.
 In strategy 3 and 4, each trial is **almost** an exact replication of the main study — that might or might not have been gone through the QRP procedure.
 Results from these trials will be collected and at the end, the researcher will get a chance to report the most desirable outcome.

-Following flowcharts are visualizing the simulation workflow designed by Bakker et al., Figure <a href="#fig:qrp_large" data-reference-type="ref" data-reference="fig:qrp_large">1</a> is equivalent of Strategies 1 and 2 while <a href="#fig:qrp_small" data-reference-type="ref" data-reference="fig:qrp_small">2</a> showcases Strategies 3 and 4.
+Following flowcharts are visualizing the simulation workflow designed by Bakker.
+Figure <a href="#fig:qrp_large" data-reference-type="ref" data-reference="fig:qrp_large">1</a> is an equivalent of 1st and 2nd strategies while Figure <a href="#fig:qrp_small" data-reference-type="ref" data-reference="fig:qrp_small">2</a> showcases 3rd and 4th strategies.
 Notice the "Perform the QRP Procedure" step in Figure 2 where a study goes through the entire process described in Figure 1 labeled as "QRP Procedure".

 <figure>
   <img src="/examples/figures/Bakker_2012/Marjan_2012_QRP_Large.png" id="fig:qrp_large" alt="Flowchart describing Strategy 1, and 2.
 In the case of Strategy 1, the simulation does not enter the QRP Procedure and reports the first dependent variable." />